radosz365/ExamScheduling/Mkdocs/docs/index.md

 # Welcome to the Exam Scheduling Program

+# Exam Scheduling Program

-This is a program that uses graph coloring to schedule exam dates.
+This program utilizes graph coloring algorithms to efficiently schedule exam dates, ensuring that no two exams with overlapping participants are scheduled simultaneously.